yeti0904/noro/README.md

-# noro
+# <center>noro</center>
 ~~noro is a fully hackable system~~

-noro is a text editor which allows for multitasking
+noro is a text editor for the terminal that allows for multitasking (which is achieved using a window manager)

+it also doesn't use any third party libraries

 ![image](images/screenshot.png)